 Coffee Statistics is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 Whether you own a small café or you simply like to live the good life every morning before work, getting one of the best semi-automatic espresso machines on the market can make your morning routine a lot easier.

-Although there is a large variety of different brands, which might make it hard to choose, this guide is not only going to give you the top six brands on the market (after reviewing 36 different brand espresso machines), it’s also going to inform you about a wide variety of features that are important.
+Although there is a large variety of different brands, which might make it hard to choose, this guide is not only going to give you the top eight brands on the market (after reviewing 36 different brand espresso machines), it’s also going to inform you about a wide variety of features that are important.
 Although we’ve reviewed plenty of them, we’ve narrowed it down to our Editor’s Choice, the Breville The Barista, which has a capacity of 67 oz and can work both with beans and grounds.